-The Village of East Hardwick was shaped by better connections.
+The Village of East Hardwick has been shaped by "better connections."
 By the mid-19th Century, the presence of the railroad was a boon to East Hardwick and its surrounding farms:

 Hardwick's best farm land lay in the town's north and east, and East Hardwick, with a railroad station, mills, a creamery, general stores, a hotel, churches and schools, served as the economic focus of that large prosperous agricultural community.
 In 1872 it had a newspaper of unknown life span.
 The commercial rivalry between East Hardwick and South Hardwick became fairly intense during the middle of the nineteenth century.2